-Jerri Davison is the Director of the Center on Disability and the Pacific ADA Center, both housed at the Public Health Institute.
+Jerri Davison (she/her) is the Director of the Center on Disability and the Pacific ADA Center, both housed at the Public Health Institute.
 Jerri has spent her career in the disability rights field.

 After earning her law degree from the University of South Carolina School of Law, Jerri served as a staff attorney with the state’s Protection & Advocacy System.
 There she fought cuts to Medicaid Home and Community Based Services, investigated institutional abuse and neglect, and advocated for the full participation of people with disabilities in their local communities.
 She also created and published resources and reports about navigating and dismantling barriers to access and inclusion.